EmreDinc10/Beynex-Case-Study/README.md

-# Beynex Case Study
+# Job Posting Evaluator with GPT-4
- Case Study I did before starting to the internship to learn to use GPT-4 API and test my skills
+ Case Study I did before starting to the AI internship at Beynex to learn to use GPT-4 API and test my skills